Hello, my fellow rock climbers!

-Over four years, I become more efficient in climbing.
+Over four years, I become more efficient at climbing.
 I also observe that my arm muscles especially my triceps, biceps, shoulders, and back become tighter and stronger.
 My stomach flattens further since given childbirth and the unwanted love handles slowly dissolved.
-My husband said he thinks he may see a six pack lining up.
+My husband said he thinks he may see a six-pack lining up.
 Wahoo!!!
 All that muscle toning is just the extra perks of doing what I enjoy.

-Now I just want to share my experiences and tips as an older and passionate rock climber to empower women in pursuing their passion in rock climbing.
+Now I just want to share my experiences and tips as an older and passionate rock climber to empower women in pursuing their passion for rock climbing or any other sports.
 It’s never too late!

-I joined the 50 club and my goal is to keep climbing as long as I am capable…
+I joined the 50 clubs and my goal is to keep climbing as long as I am capable…

 You can also email me at ha@RockClimbingForWomen.com